 Women & Wellness

-Save the date for the 20th Annual Women & Wellness Forum Series on Tuesday, February 3, 2015.
+SOLD OUT! - We are pleased to announce that the 20th Annual Women & Wellness Forum Series on Tuesday, February 3, 2015 is sold out.

 Contact: Stephanie Jenks

 Continuing a 20–year tradition of uniting the community through powerful and inspiring speakers while supporting research at VCU Massey Cancer Center, the Women & Wellness Forum Series is one of Richmond’s most anticipated philanthropic and educational events.
 On February 3, 2015, more than 600 generous community members will have the opportunity to hear a message that conveys hope and positivity to all who have faced challenges.
 A hallmark of Women & Wellness is the strength and uniting force that comes from making a difference the fight against cancer… a tie that binds us all.

 With the historic and elegant Jefferson Hotel as the backdrop for this signature Massey event, Women & Wellness aims to energize, inspire and motivate.
 Guests at the exceptional luncheon will leave ready to join Massey Cancer Center in the fight for better prevention, detection and treatment for women’s cancers.

 The 2015 committee is pleased to announce that this year’s speaker will be director, producer and actor Meg Ryan!